Get ready to treat yourself with a delicious Easter classic: homemade Hot Cross Buns.

 TIP: As you pipe the cross, go slowly to allow the flour mixture to run down between the edges of the rolls a bit.

 Keep leftover hot cross buns in a covered container at room temperature for up to 3 days.
-They’re best baked on the day of serving.
+They’re best served on the day of baking.

 If they’ve sat a bit, we heat them in the microwave to warm and soften.

-Did your family love these homemade Hot Cross Buns?
+Did your family enjoy these Hot Cross Buns?
 Be sure to leave a rating and a comment below!